hildeweerts/responsiblemachinelearning/book/other/glossary.md

 confusion matrix
    A matrix that denotes the performance of a machine learning model.
 The columns denote predicted {term}`class`es, the rows the ground0truth classes, and the cells the number of instances for which the combinatino of prediciton/ground truth class occurs.

+cost-sensitive learning
+   A subfield of {term}`machine learning` that explicitly takes into account different valuations (or costs) of mistakes during model training.

 decision threshold
    In a binary classification problem, the cut-off value of the model's predicted score at which an instance is classified as belonging to the {term}`positive class`.